-is located in the exclusive production area of Conegliano Valdobbiadene, where for decades the production of Prosecco Superiore D.O.C.G. has been handed down with great wisdom and passion – these are our roots and the foundation of our deep bond with the territory.
+is located in the exclusive production area of Conegliano Valdobbiadene, where for decades the production of Prosecco Superiore DOCG has been handed down with great wisdom and passion, becoming for us a foundation and a deep bond with the territory.

 In the heart

 The hills of Prosecco Conegliano Valdobbiadene, UNESCO World Heritage Site.